 There are, however, ways to divide debt that can avoid such potential issues.
 For instance each party could open a new credit card in their name alone, transferring equal balances.
 Another potential way to avoid issues is to sell an asset and to use the proceeds to pay any debt owed.
 For assistance with equal property division of assets and debt, it is vital to contact an attorney experienced in divorce law.

 The risk is too great to try to go this alone or without quality help.
 Debt in divorce can be quite tricky, and it can lead to many problems down the road.
 The most efficient divorces are those that resolve all matters clearly, eliminating the risk of prolonged legal fights.
 Yet, unpaid debt, when not handled properly, can force couples into battle for months (or even years) after they officially end their relationship.

 The Santa Rosa divorce lawyers at our firm have helped divorcing couples in Santa Rosa, Petaluma, Ukiah, Hidden Valley Lake and throughout Sonoma County, Mendocino County and Lake County California to navigate through the process of divorce for many years, and we can help protect your best interest.

 If you are considering a divorce, contact our firm for help.
 We have the experience needed to adequately protect your rights during this complex process.
-For a free consultation call Beck Law P.C. at 707-576-7175 or contact us online.
+For a consultation call Beck Law P.C., at 707-576-7175 or contact us online.